United States General Surgical Devices Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States General Surgical Devices Market Analysis by Mordor Intelligence

-The United States General Surgical Devices Market size is estimated at USD 6.69 billion in 2025, and is expected to reach USD 9.27 billion by 2030, at a CAGR of 6.74% during the forecast period (2025-2030).
+The United States General Surgical Devices Market market size in 2026 is estimated at USD 7.11 billion, growing from 2025 value of USD 6.69 billion with 2031 projections showing USD 9.67 billion, growing at 6.35% CAGR over 2026-2031.
 Rising procedure volumes, rapid diffusion of minimally invasive techniques, and the migration of high-acuity cases into ambulatory settings together redefine how the United States general surgical devices market allocates capital and manages inventory.
 Federal incentives that reward domestic production help manufacturers shorten lead times and counter tariff exposure, while AI-enabled imaging and navigation systems improve precision and labor efficiency across specialties.
 At the same time, payers accelerate value-based purchasing, encouraging hospitals and ASCs to favor solutions that prove lower cost per procedure.
 These dynamics collectively sustain robust demand even as device buyers negotiate aggressively for better pricing.

 Key Report Takeaways